-I love pairing this creamy artichoke hummus with crunchy sliced cucumbers.
-There’s no appetizer more satisfying this time of year.
+I love pairing this creamy artichoke hummus with crunchy sliced cucumbers or baby carrots.
 This spread has a bright lemony flavor and is perfect for smearing on wraps (like my 3-ingredient flatbread).

 Ingredients